DenverArtMuseum/biophilia-pub/content/intro.md

 <blockquote class="pull-quote">

-*To the degree that we come to understand other organisms, we will place a greater value on them, and on ourselves.*—Edward O. Wilson
+To the degree that we come to understand other organisms, we will place a greater value on them, and on ourselves.<span style="white-space: nowrap;">—Edward O. Wilson</span>

 </blockquote>

 <blockquote class="pull-quote">

-*Over the coming century, the most vital human resource in need of conservation and protection is likely to be our own consciousness and mental space.*—Tim Wu
+Over the coming century, the most vital human resource in need of conservation and protection is likely to be our own consciousness and mental space.<span style="white-space: nowrap;">—Tim Wu</span>

 </blockquote>